 Describe the creative process behind the new album.

 Quintero: We often just sit together in a room, and jam independently.
 If Rodrigo likes what he hears me playing, he might start adding a melody to it.
 From there, I’ll start creating new rhythms and harmonies, and the next thing you know, hours will have passed.
 We just fall into a zone where we get really focused.
 Sometimes, this also happens at soundcheck, or at the hotel before the gig.
 We try to fit in writing whenever we can—even if the circumstances are crazy.
-We prefer ideas that are a lot of fun, diverse, and dynamic.
+We prefer ideas that are a lot of fun, perse, and dynamic.
 It takes us anywhere from a few weeks to a couple of months to come up with something.
 During that time, we are constantly changing the structure.
 We find that playing pieces live also really helps us understand what works—and what doesn’t—about a piece.
 So, in a way, live performance is part of the composition process.

 What tools do you use when you write?